infracost/actions/testdata/private-terraform-module_comment_golden.md

 Key: ~ changed, + added, - removed

 1 cloud resource was detected:
-∙ 1 was estimated, 1 includes usage-based costs, see https://infracost.io/usage-file
+∙ 1 was estimated, it includes usage-based costs, see https://infracost.io/usage-file
 ```
 </details>